Build Your Future at UCR!

 Enrolled Academic Years to Degree Completion (UCR Institutional Research Campus Statistics, 2016–17)

-UC Riverside will no longer use standardized exam scores (ACT/SAT) in our comprehensive review and selection process for the fall 2022 admission cycle.
-If you choose to submit test scores as part of your application, they may be used to determine your eligibility for the California statewide admissions guarantee, as an alternative method of fulfilling minimum requirements for eligibility or for course placement after you enroll.
+UC Riverside will not consider SAT or ACT scores for admission or scholarship purposes through fall 2024.
+If you choose to submit test scores as part of your application, they may be used as an alternative method of fulfilling minimum requirements for eligibility or for course placement after you enroll.
+Details regarding UC’s testing policy can be found here.

 Comprehensive review is the process by which UC Riverside (UCR) evaluates freshman applicants, who meet minimum UC requirements, using multiple measures of achievement and promise, while considering the context in which each student has demonstrated accomplishment.
 UCR will calculate an Academic Index Score (AIS) for all freshman applicants.
 The faculty of UCR have designated the measures described below to be used to calculate the AIS.